 Who's it going to be tonight?

-was a loosely defined group of actors (and a few actresses) that sprang up in the Fifties, centered on Humphrey Bogart
+The original Rat Pack was a loosely defined group of actors (and a few actresses) that sprang up in the Fifties, centered on Humphrey Bogart

 .
 According to long-standing Hollywood legend, Bogie and his buddies (David Niven, Sid Luft, Cary Grant